mvolkmann/blog/src/alpine.md

 ### x-show

-The `x-show` attribute determines whether this element is visible.
+The `x-show` attribute determines whether this element should be visible.

+When the condition is false, the attribute `style="display: none;"` is added.
+That attribute is removed when the condition is true.
 For example:

 ```html
 <h2 x-show="score == 21">Blackjack!</h2>
 ```

+The `x-if` directive is similar.

 ### x-teleport